Tutorial: Plugin Packet Mode

 ...

-// allocate struct for all flows and initialise to 0
+// allocate struct for all flows and initialize to 0

 T2_PLUGIN_STRUCT_NEW(tcpWinFlows);